Bl00dvault/lions-dst/README.md

 [ ] Fix session so it does not persist filled in answers after server restarts [x] Add login functionality
-[ ] Add functionality to store student answers by username and attempt [ ] Add admin login to clear all answers or clear answers for specific exercise and for specific student [ ] Add option on results to show the correct answer if you press a button next to the question [ ] Build user stories to help optimize
+[ ] Add functionality to store student answers by username and attempt [ ] Add test to see if 'tmp' folder exists to hold db, and if it doesn't exist to create it [ ] Add admin login to clear all answers or clear answers for specific exercise and for specific student [ ] Add option on results to show the correct answer if you press a button next to the question [ ] Build user stories to help optimize